dyrdadev/ohi-ohi-dungeon/ThirdPartyContent.md

-# Third Party Notice
+# Third Party Content

-This package contains third-party components governed by the license(s) indicated below.
+This package contains third-party content governed by the license(s) indicated below.
 See the readme files in the project's folder structure for more information about the specific assets.

 ## "Dungeon Tileset ii" by Robert Norenberg (aka 0x72)